Britain is tumbling into a full-blown sovereign debt crisis | Sean O’Grady

 At the moment, America seems the safest haven, and Britain the least safe among the major economies.
 It is not a good place to be

 When I was a small boy at school, Andrew Bailey was a prefect and, then as now, a distant figure of authority.
-We called this stout disciplinarian “Bastard Bailey”, because he showed little mercy towards any pupil he discovered enjoying an illicit Rothmans behind the science labs.
+We called this stout disciplinarian “Bastard Bailey” because he showed little mercy towards any pupil he discovered enjoying an illicit Rothmans behind the science labs.
 Entreaties for clemency based on fictional bereavements or medical conditions were routinely ignored.
 Names were obtained, noted and passed on for appropriate action.

-Seems he hasn’t changed that.
+Seems he hasn’t changed that much.
 The distressed pension funds begging him to buy their devalued British government bonds have been met with that same stony resistance.
 He’s right, in the sense that propping up pension funds in trouble isn’t the role of the Bank of England.
 It’s not their fault that they’re in trouble – that’s because the panic-inducing effects of the mini-Budget are still being felt throughout the financial system and the economy.

 Maintaining financial stability is the task of the Bank, which is why the Bank ended up buying the funds’s gilts, but it couldn’t do so endlessly or across the entire £1 trillion industry.
 It seems Bailey concluded that there’d be no “contagion” from his move.
-It’s up to the government and the pension fund trustees and regulators to order any rescues, and the Bank will no doubt advise and help on making them work.
+It’s up to the government and the pension fund trustees and regulators to order any rescues, and the Bank will no doubt advise on making them work.

 In effect, like it did with the failed banks in the financial crisis of 2008, Britain may need to effectively nationalise some of these final salary funds, if the deficits become that large.
 If that happens, then final salary scheme pensioners will have some or all of their income guaranteed by the UK taxpayer, which some might find odd.